YSZhuoyang/parallel-random-forests/README.md

 ### Dataset and testing
 * Sentiment analysis of 50000 movie reviews from IMDb (25000 for training, 25000 for testing).
-* Used top 1000 words with highest frequencies of occurrences, achieved 83% accuracy without attributes selection.
+* Used top 10/50/200/1000 words with highest frequencies of occurrences, achieved the same accuracies.
 * Testing environment (for parallel execution): vlsci clusters

 ## Terms of use for the dataset